Lyall/WOFFFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- Removing the 30fps cap causes text to speed up.
+It may also cause numerous other potential issues.
+- When using the HUD fix, you may see uncovered UI at the top/bottom/sides.

 ## Screenshots

 | |